Processor 007 (concept design)

 - Propellers: 5 propellers (4 VTOL-only propellers, 1 pusher propeller)

 - Cargo bay: 99 cm L X 60 cm W X 26 cm H (3-1/4 ft L X 2 ft W X 10 in H)

 - Width and length: 4 m X 4 m (~13 feet, 1 inch X ~13 feet, 1 inch)

-- Landing gear: Four fixed downward fins which double as landing gear and rudders while in flight.
-Wheels are attached to the bottom of the fins.
+- Vertical stabilizers: 4 downward fixed vertical stabilizer fins and double as landing gear struts.
+The landing wheels are attached to the bottom of the fins.

 - Safety Features: VTOL propellers within wings to keep ground personnel safe if the propeller are moving.
 Has a ballistic whole aircraft parachute.
 Aluminum cooling fins are provided for all motors to keep their temperatures down and minimize overheating of the motors.
 Sensors can control the aircraft if the main computer goes down.